Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Buttermilk Falls in Stokes State Forest

-You have the option of admiring the falls from the bottom, or you can hike or take the stairs up to the top of the falls.
-It’s located close to the parking lot, so you’ll have no problem viewing the falls without hiking.
+You have the option of admiring the falls from the bottom, or you can take a moderately challenging hike to the top of the falls.
+There are views close to the parking lot, so you’ll have no problem viewing the falls without hiking.
 It’s great for visitors with physical limitations and those traveling with young children.

 👉 Pro Tip: Be careful after it rains.
 After the rain, if you want to hike up to the Falls, the trail can be slippery.
 Please use caution.